Craig-Macomber/lol_alloc/README.md

 If the growable wasm heap counts as a single allocated object, then all these allocators are likely ok (in this aspect at least).
 However if each call to `wasm32::memory_grow` is considered to create a new allocated object, then the free list coalescing in `FreeListAllocator` in unsound and could result in undefined behavior.

-## Thread Safety

-`LeakingAllocator` and `FreeListAllocator` are NOT thread-safe and use unsound implementations of Sync to allow their use as the global allocator.
-Multithreading is possible in wasm these days: applications that have multiple threads should not use these allocators without wrapping them in `LockedAllocator`.

-`FailAllocator`, `LeakingPageAllocator`, and `LockedAllocator` are thread-safe.

-# Status

-A few projects have apparently used this library, and there have been no reported issues (none reported success either, so use at your own risk).

-FreeListAllocator has pretty good test suite, and the rest of the allocators are trivial, and had at least minimal testing.

-If you use it, please report any bugs.
-If it actually works for you, also let me know (you can post an issue with your report).

-Sizes of allocators include overhead from example (compiled with rustc 1.64.0 and wasm-pack 0.10.3):

-- `FailAllocator`: 195 bytes: errors on allocations.
-Operations are O(1).
-- `LeakingPageAllocator`: 230 bytes: Allocates pages for each allocation.
-Operations are O(1).
-- `LeakingAllocator`: 356 bytes: Bump pointer allocator, growing the heap as needed and does not reuse/free memory.
-Operations are O(1).
-- `FreeListAllocator`: 656 bytes: Free list based allocator.
-Operations (both allocation and freeing) are O(length of free list), but it does coalesce adjacent free list nodes.
-- `LockedAllocator<FreeListAllocator>`: 777 bytes: FreeListAllocator in a spin lock.

-`LeakingAllocator` should have no allocating space overhead other than for alignment.

-`FreeListAllocator` rounds allocations up to at least 2 words in size, but otherwise should use all the space.
-Even gaps from high alignment allocations end up in its free list for use by smaller allocations.

-Builtin rust allocator is 5053 bytes in this same test.
-If you can afford the extra code size, use it: its a much better allocator.

-Supports only `wasm32`: other targets may build, but the allocators will not work on them (except: `FailAllocator`, it errors on all platforms just fine).

 # Testing